-Amex cards all (or almost all) come with Car Rental Collision Damage Waiver, Travel Accident Insurance, Roadside Assistants, Global Assist Hotline, Purchase Protection, Extended Warranty Protection, Return Protection
+Amex cards all (or almost all) come with Car Rental Collision Damage Waiver, Travel Accident Insurance, Roadside Assistance, Global Assist Hotline, Purchase Protection, Extended Warranty Protection, Return Protection

 Chase branded credit cards all come with Car Rental Collision Damage, Purchase Protection, Extended Warranty Protection, Price Protection, Return Protection, Lost Baggage Insurance, Trip Cancellation Trip Interruption Insurance, Travel Accident Insurance.